 Prosciutto and Date Palmiers

 Dates have had a resurgence lately.
-They’re the natural sweetener in shakes and energy balls and the basis for many vegan candies.
-Dates add great pops of sweetness to salads and depth of flavor in braises.
-I’ve always been a fan, but my daughter wasn’t.
-Until now.
+They’re the natural sweetener in shakes and date balls and the basis for many vegan candies.
+Dates add great sweetness to salads and depth of flavor in braises.
+I’ve always been a fan, but my daughter wasn’t until now.
 Until Prosciutto and Date Palmiers.

 Before these palmiers, Emily couldn’t get past the “look” of the dates.
 They just didn’t appeal to her.
 I have a stuffed date recipe that is a standard hors d’oeuvres anytime we entertain — she wouldn’t touch them.